-Crescent City Soccer runs leagues uptown by Freret, Carrollton, and in City Park.
+Crescent City Soccer runs leagues Uptown by Freret, Carrollton, and in City Park.
 You can play 3v3, 6v6, 7v7, or even full field 11v11.
 They additionally have occasional tournaments and practice sessions.

-Playmakers Indoor has soccer leaves on both the Northshore and Southshore by River Road.
+Playmakers Indoor has soccer leagues on both the Northshore and Southshore by River Road.
 With A, B, and C leagues you will definitely find a league that suits your skill level and competitiveness.
 They also offer Lacrosse and Flag football.

-New Orleans Coed Soccer plays at City Park on Saturdays and Sundays and also has different leagues for players of different skill levels.
+New Orleans Coed Soccer plays at City Park on Saturdays and Sundays, and also has different leagues for players of different skill levels.

 Southeastern Louisiana Adult Soccer Association plays at Lafreniere Park on Saturdays and Sundays.
 They play 11v11 on an outdoor field.

 Stonebridge Golf Course on the Westbank is currently the only place around New Orleans to offer soccer golf.
-It offers 9 full holes in a golf course setting and is a great spot to test your soccer skills.
+It offers nine full holes in a golf course setting and is a great spot to test your soccer skills.

 Coconut Beach Volleyball has sand courts and formal league play every night of the week.
 With a bar on site and a beach feel, this place is really enjoyable both for volleyballers and those more interested in spectating.